AndreiMachidon/OOP-Project/README.md

 ![poza_meniu](https://user-images.githubusercontent.com/97346052/220730225-9b5751ef-13bb-4bd4-a362-aace6a1e9dcf.png)<br />

-When the user chooses what action to take, he is redirected to a secondary menu where he can choose what information to save or extract.
+When the user chooses what action to take, he is redirected to a secondary menu where he can choose what information to save or extract.<br />

 ![poza_selectie](https://user-images.githubusercontent.com/97346052/220730633-24b456ba-12fd-4380-be39-228ace2f50e4.png)<br />

 The user can also view or save the contracts archive